Information on this page is specific to the ceremony on Friday 2 December 2022. Future ceremony information will be updated closer to the date.

 Order of events

-- Graduands enter the Cathedral and locate their College marshal.
+- Graduands enter the Cathedral and take their assigned seat by 7:00pm.

 - Guests take their seats by 7:15pm.